 Thursday, November 8, 2007 at 5:00 PM, 232 Lockett.
 Professor James Madden presented a talk entitled "Conservation of Momentum: Euclid, Newton and Noether".
 Abstract: The key idea of Euclid's proof that triangles with equal bases and equal heights have the same area was used by Newton to prove the conservation of angular momentum.
 At a deeper level, both proofs are about symmetry.
 This talk tells the story of all of this---and more.
 Click here for a poster for his talk including an abstract.

 Thursday, November 1, 2007 at 4:30PM, 232 Lockett.
 A number of people teaching Spring 2008 4000-level math courses gave brief presentations about their courses.
 Speakers included Profs.
 Cochran, Ding, Lax, Perlis, Sundar, and Vertigan and Postdoctoral Associate Seva Joukhovitski.
-Click here for a listing of all Spring 2008 math courses.
 This was followed by our math club elections.
 The following people were elected: Brad Johnston (President), Josh Moulton (Vice President), and Ge Mu (Advertising Chair).
 The positions of Secretary/Webmaster and Treasurer are currently vacant.
 All interested undergrads were invited if they did not have class at that time.
 No RSVP was necessary.
 Refreshments included pizza.